BiblioHEdS-GE/Panique-a-la-Biblio/README.md

 Modifications to the game are permitted.

 There are three ways of doing this:
-1) PDF files that can be edited in Adobe Illustrator (conservation of layers, etc.)
+1) PDF files that can be edited in software like Inkscape
 2) SVG files that can be edited with free vector graphics software such as Inkscape (https://inkscape.org/fr/)
-3) XLSX files that can be edited with Microsoft Excel
+3) ODS files that can be edited with software that manages the calc

 In the various folders at the root, you can find :
 - The rules of the game, for students and teachers (PDF, SVG)
-- The game cards, containing the question cards and the stress barometer cards (PDF, SVG, XLS)
+- The game cards, containing the question cards and the stress barometer cards (PDF, SVG, ODS)
 - The visual for the game board, in modular pieces or as a whole (PDF, SVG)
 - The visual for the game box (PDF, SVG)
 - Other visuals for the game, such as the logo (PNG, SVG)

-To complete your game, you'll need:** ** The logo (PNG, SVG)
+**To complete your game, you'll need:**
-- 1 6-sided die (4 sides of each colour and 2 black sides)
+-**1 6-sided die (4 sides of each colour and 2 black sides)**
-- 4 paper clips to represent your stress level as the game progresses***.
+- **4 paper clips to represent your stress level as the game progresses**.

 ---